-During the presidential campaign, negative rhetoric around immigration had a real impact on our patients.
-Since taking office, the President has signed executive orders and memoranda that have a direct and detrimental impact on immigrants, their communities, and the community health centers that care for them.
+During the presidential campaign, negative rhetoric around immigrants had a real impact on our patients.
+Since taking office, President Donald Trump has signed executive orders and memoranda that have a direct and detrimental impact on immigrants, their communities, and the community health centers that care for them.

-Patients of community health centers have gone so far as to cancel appointments and question whether to maintain their enrollment in programs like Medicaid, out of fear of deportation, putting their health and the health of their communities at risk.
+Patients of community health centers have gone so far as to cancel appointments and question whether to maintain their enrollment in programs like Medicaid.
+Fears of deportation are putting the health of our patients and their communities at risk.
+New, more restrictive federal immigration policies are impacting primary care provider recruitment.